Sam Jeffries (rugby union, born 1992): Early life and career

 Following the departures of experienced second-row forwards Hugh Pyle and Chris Thomson at the conclusion of the 2014 season, the Rebels announced that Jeffries would be a part of their first-team squad for at least the next 2 years.
 Sam will be playing for the NEC Green Rockets in Japan before returning to the Melbourne Rebels in 2019.

-International
+International career

 Jeffries represented Australia Under 20 at the 2012 IRB Junior World Championship in South Africa.